 - Micro-weld technology - uses smallest weld spot diameters for finest applications

 - Dual beam technology - the capability to weld on opposite sides of a part at the same time

 - Double-closed loop power control - Pulse to pulse stability of less than 1% yields better joints and less variation part-to-part

-- New Insert Molding Capability - 60 ton press with a two station rotary table configuration that is optimized for the manual or automated insert molding of sharps
+- New Insert Molding Capability - 60 ton presses with two station rotary tables configuration that are optimized for the manual or automated insert molding of sharps

 - Extreme Profile Grinder for Cylindrical and Point Grinding